AI algorithms

 https://scikit-learn.org/1.5/modules/generated/sklearn.ensemble.ExtraTreesRegressor.html

 Extra Trees Regressor is a machine learning model that predicts numerical values using an ensemble of decision trees.
 It improves accuracy by introducing randomness in tree splits and data sampling, making it more robust and less prone to overfitting.
 It is a non-parametric machine learning algorithm, meaning it does not rely on assumptions about the underlying distribution of the data.
+Faster than Random Forest but with similar memory limitations.

 LightGBM